Injustice: Gods Among Us (comics): Year Three

 Etrigan forces Superman into a coma, where he dreams of an alternate reality where Lois survived.
 Batman marries Wonder Woman, Lois becomes President, and her and Superman's daughter Lara is able to truly save the world.
 In the real world, Wonder Woman is awoken from her sleep through her mother's pact with Hera.
 Wonder Woman leaves Themyscira and confronts Sinestro.
 Ares awakens Superman from his eternal sleep, and the latter stops Wonder Woman from killing Sinestro.
 The Spectre sends Superman and his allies to the Tower of Fate, where they attack the Insurgency.
 The Insurgency heroes attempt to hold them off, but Sinestro murders Klarion and Detective Chimp.

 Constantine summons Trigon, who believes that Superman kidnapped Raven.
 Meanwhile, the reborn Nightwing infiltrates Arkham Asylum and finds a maniacal Jim Corrigan.
 Nightwing rendezvouses with Batman and his team as Doctor Fate transports them to the House of Mystery.
 The Spectre arrives at the Tower of Fate and reveals himself to be Mister Mxyzptlk, hoping to keep Superman as a part of his grand schemes.
 Mxyzptlk saves Superman from Trigon and transports his allies, along with Trigon, to the House of Mystery.
 Swamp Thing joins Superman's side, but Nightwing brings in Poison Ivy to stop the creature.

 Huntress is killed by Wonder Woman, and the battle between Trigon and Mxyzptlk causes their reality to be distorted.
 The world begins to slip, and the heroes lose their forms.
-Constantine releases Flash, who gets everyone except Swamp Thing to safety; Batman and his team are placed in the House of Mystery, while Superman and his allies are taken to the House of Secrets.
+Constantine releases the Flash, who gets everyone except Swamp Thing to safety; Batman and his team are placed in the House of Mystery, while Superman and his allies are taken to the House of Secrets.
 Shazam, Nightwing, and Doctor Fate team up to send Trigon and Mxyzptlk to Shazam's void, but Raven awakes and confronts Trigon.
 Fate's plan works, but he is transported to the void with Trigon and Mxyzptlk.

 Zatanna transports the Insurgency to Alaska, where Batman has built an undetectable compound.
 Batman finds Constantine there with Rose, and realizes that his only goal was to get rid of Trigon.
 Constantine resigns from the team and takes Rose with him.
 Meanwhile, Superman, rid of the Yellow Lantern ring, tells his team that their vendetta against Batman is not as important as saving the world.